mibesr/software-articles-by-Efron-Licht/articles/faststack/faststack.md

 There are technical solutions for _those_ problems: for example, you could cut down on IO by havin a concurrency-safe cache for common file:line couples, and you could limit the total memory usage of _that_ by having it be a LRU cache, but that's adding _even more complexity_.

 Which leads us to an important question: what benefit are we getting?

-### Is having a single line of source code annotation really helpful?
+**Is having a single line of source code annotation really helpful?**

+## closing thoughts

 How much benefit are we really getting from this implementation?
 How likely is a single line of source code to help us to fix a bug, if we already have the **file**, **line**, and **function name**?
 Generally speaking, we'll need more context than a single line to diagnose the bug: we'll have to look at the source itself, not just a pinhole window into it.
 While it's a cool trick, this source code annotation is just that: a neat parlor trick, not a particularly helpful debugging tool.
 And there's one corner case where it could be really damaging: if the source code present on the host system differs from the version used to compile the executable, the source code annotations will be _wrong_.

 At some point, it's important to take a step back and ask yourself _whether or not all this work is worth it in the first place_.
 I don't think `slowstack` or `faststack` solve a problem that needs to be solved.
 I think think the Gin project would be better served by just using `runtime.Stack()` and forgetting about source code annotation.
 Sometimes simpler is better.

-Gin allows you to hook in your own panic handlers.
-We'll talk about panicking, logging, and recovery more in a later article: stay tuned.
+We'll talk about panics, logging, and recovery more in a later article: stay tuned.